ShindouMihou/RoseDB/README.md

 * Create a Driver for PHP
 * Add more security features.
 * Improve code for readability.
+* Data versionings (for every change, the database will rename the previous file and recreate a new one with the newer data), this can be rolled back and disabled.

 ## Credits
 * [Javalin IO](https://javalin.io) for websockets.